 Anyone who has ever used a drone to take pictures and videos will tell you how amazing the footage can be and the possibilities of capturing breathtaking moments is raised to new levels with these things.

 But as you get more and more involved with this industry, you begin to see a new, perhaps arguably a darker, yet necessary side: The regulations.

 The more you try to figure these regulations out, the more and more one can draw the conclusion that LEGAL drone flying is at best VERY restrictive.
 I have been exploring various regulations, and to make the point short, here is what you need to know:

-- 1 Drone laws are like a tangled web (It’s hard to know where you can fly), but:
+- 1 Drone laws in the United States are like a tangled web:

 - 2 Basic drone laws in the United States summarized, things you absolutely need to know:

-- 3 First, you have to understand that there are federal, state and local laws inside the U.S regarding UAV’s.
+- 3 First, you have to understand that there are federal, state and local laws inside the U.S regarding drones:

-- 4 Enter State laws and how they sometimes “supersede” federal drone laws…
+- 4 Enter State laws and how they sometimes affect federal drone laws:

 - 5 Once they said yes, I had a green light to shoot this amazing photo: